Diversity, Equity, and Inclusion Cabinet Bylaws

 Section F: The County of Sacramento Employee Resource Groups (Caucuses)

-Section G: Sac County Community Racial Equity Committee Role and Responsibilities
+Section G: Sac County T.H.R.I.V.E.
+Council’s Role and Responsibilities

-The Sacramento County Community Racial Equity Committee will contribute community voice to identify barriers to access, engagement, and inequities in services, programs, policies, and practices that impact BIPOC members of Sacramento County and identify intervention strategies and solutions.
+The Sacramento County T.H.R.I.V.E.
+Council will contribute community voice to identify barriers to access, engagement, and inequities in services, programs, policies, and practices that impact BIPOC members of Sacramento County and identify intervention strategies and solutions.
 They will serve as a channel to create deep strategic alignment between the community and Sacramento County.

 Section A: Regular Meetings